Pylons/cartouche/docs/configuration.rst

     to users about their site registration / account information.
     **Required.**

+``cartouche.register_url``
+    The URL to which users are redirected to start the registration process.
+If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /register.html*

+``cartouche.confirmation_url``
+    The URL to which users are redirected after starting the registration process.
+If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /confirm_registration.html*

 ``cartouche.after_confirmation_url``
     The URL to which users are redirected after successfully confirming their site registration.
+If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /edit_account.html*

+``cartouche.after_edit_url``
+    The URL to which users are redirected after successfully editing their accout.
 If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /edit_account.html*

 ``cartouche.auth_tkt_plugin_id``